aiejvn/sharpe-assistant/README.md

 ## TODO:

 Sharpe Earpiece:
+- [_] Get app deployable on mobile, replace all unimplemented ones with "coming soon"
 - [_] Convert all current LLM API calls to websocket calls
     - Cohere for internal reasoning
     - Perplexity for research/googling